Dacke War: Uprising

 The uprising began in summer 1542 when the king's bailiffs were attacked and killed when they came to collect taxes.
 Gustav Vasa responded by sending a military force led by his own father-in-law Gustav Olofsson Stenbock the Younger.
 He was defeated by Dacke's constantly growing army of peasants.
 Other attempts to defeat Dacke militarily also failed.
-Dacke and his army reached as far north as Mjölby at the fringes of the Östergötland plains (Östgötaslätten) and enjoyed widespread support around Sommen and Ydre.
+Dacke and his army reached as far north as Mjölby at the fringes of the Östergötland plains and enjoyed widespread support around Sommen and Ydre.

 Local aristocrat Måns Johansson (Natt och Dag) sided with the king despite having a troublesome relation to him.
 He was put in charge of an army to suppress the rebellion.

 Next, the Swedish government stopped all supplies of provisions and other necessities to the region.
 This weakened the rebellion considerably.
 Defaming propaganda about Dacke was also spread by the government, labeling him a traitor and a heretic.

 In March 1543 Gustav Vasa ordered his army of Swedish recruits and German landsknecht mercenaries to attack Småland.
 This time larger forces were deployed, and Dacke's forces were attacked from two directions – from Östergötland and Västergötland.
 The uprising was defeated, and Dacke was wounded but managed to flee.